-I have been working at Activision full-time (More than 3 years)
+I worked at Activision full-time (More than 3 years)

-I applied through an employee referral.
-The process took 2 weeks.
-I interviewed at Activision (Albany, NY (US)).
+I applied online.
+The process took 4 weeks.
+I interviewed at Activision (El Segundo, CA (US)) in February 2015.